Alexander Henry Hoff: Later life

-Alexander Hoff, wanting to remain in the regular army, took an examination before the army medical board and scored fourth.
-He received a commission as an Assistant Surgeon, ranking Captain, in 1867.
-When Alaska was added to the United States as the Department of Alaska, under the jurisdiction of the army, Hoff was assigned as Medical Director.
+Hoff, wanting to remain in the regular army, took an examination before the army medical board and scored fourth.
+He received a commission as an assistant surgeon, ranking captain, in 1867.
+When Alaska was added to the United States as the Department of Alaska, under the jurisdiction of the army, Hoff was assigned as medical director.
 Later he served in California and New York before joining the Army Medical Examination Board in Philadelphia 1874.
-Captain Hoff died there on August 19, 1876 and is buried on the Arlington National Cemetery.
+Hoff died there on August 19, 1876, and is buried on the Arlington National Cemetery.